My Favorite Stories

 On the social media site Reddit, specifically on r/wallstreetbets, this news broke with the call to action to buy GameStop stock to raise its price.

 The story rapidly became a meme styled as “taking down the gigantic corporations”, and a deluge of random investors (including people who never used the stock market) put money into GameStop stock.
-The price doubled within a 90-minute period one day in February.
+In only one day in February, the price had doubled within a 90-minute period.

 For years afterward, there were endless debates about whether using a meme to direct stock purchase decisions was legally considered “market manipulation”.